BeMyHand/BeMyHandML/README.md

 # Facial Authentication System
 Facial recognition login system using Deep learning + ReactJS.

-We are using facenet_Keras.h5 model to calculate the face embedings
+We are using facenet_Keras.h5 model to calculate the face embedings.

 ## Getting Started